 Once you know about all your items on the bar you can start matching flavours to other products- this is MIXOLOGY.
 To create your own drinks you must be able to make the classics as these give us an idea of how flavours work together.

-Now available – Cocktail boxes with QR Class Codes so you can login to our prerecorded masterclasses and learn at your leisure.
+Now available – Cocktail & Class in a Box, these boxes come with all the ingredients needed to create 3 drinks and with QR Class Codes so you can login to our prerecorded masterclasses and learn at your leisure.